rgvxlens/Braswell-EDGAR-Linux-Fixes/README.md

-# Fix sound on Braswell-based Chromebooks running Linux
+#  Fixed for properly running Linux on Acer Chromebook 14 CB3-431 (Edgar // Braswell architecture)
+Most of these fixes worked properly for me under Kubuntu 20.04 and KDE neon 5.18 on an Acer Chromebook 14 CB3-431! (seems to be good on most Ubuntu-based distros)

+## Audio
 All thanks to [this post](https://askubuntu.com/questions/974073/no-audio-on-acer-chromebook-14-under-ubuntu-17-10) for the fix.
-Tested on Kubuntu 20.04 and KDE neon 5.18 on an Acer Chromebook 14 CB3-431.
-None of the other fixes worked for me, but this one did, so give it a go! (seems to be good on Ubuntu-based distros)

 ## Installation
 ### 1. Fixing Audio via Speakers